stjude-rust-labs/planetary/.github/pull_request_template.md

       `planetary::server::TES_VERSION`.
-- [ ] Make sure that (a) none of the changes conflict with information we lay out in the "Security Notice" section of the `README.md` and (b) anything that needs to be added to this section is added.
+- [ ] Make sure that (a) none of the changes conflict with information we lay out in the "Security Notice" section of the `README.md` and (b) anything that needs to be added to that section is added.

 END SECTION -->